 Here are all your questions answered along with my honest review, and the verdict from the mother of an autistic child.

-(I purchased one from Tranquillow and absolutely love it.
-They are a start-up, which is definitely one of the best weighted blanket UK brands as they include a weighted eye mask and have great customer service — not that I had any problems, but I reached out to them for this blog post.)
+I purchased one from Tranquillow and absolutely love it.
+They are a start-up, with their weighted blankets on Amazon — and they are definitely one of the best weighted blanket UK brands as they include a weighted eye mask, ear plugs, and have great customer service — not that I had any problems, but I reached out to them for this blog post.

 What is a weighted blanket?